 Harry had enough.
 Despite his threat, he knew cursing Malfoy in the middle of the Great Hall with a majority of the students watching wasn't a good idea.
 However, he didn't care.
 And something really weird Luna said to him once gave him a sick idea.

-The spell hit Draco on the leg and the result was... unexpected.
-His robe all but disappeared, leaving him in a tight, revealing leather suit.
-Or, at least, what Harry could imagine what a revealing leather suit would be like.
-He now sported a black shiny leather harness with tight shorts, spikes all over and a whip at his side.
+The spell hit Draco on the leg and the result was… unexpected.
+His robe all but disappeared, leaving him in a tight, outrageous leather suit.
+Or, at least, what Harry could imagine what an outrageous leather suit would be like.
+He now sported a shiny black leather harness with tight shorts, spikes and a whip at his side.
 The best part was the leather mask with a zipper that kept his mouth shut.
 If Draco had been a boggart, he would have been instantly dissipated from the laughter that erupted in the Great Hall.

 "Sorry, Malfoy.
 I don't swing that way.
 Please, refrain your urges."
-Said Harry, smiling while Ron was spilling food everywhere so hard he was laughing.
-Hermione draw her book close to her eyes, covering her face.
+Harry said, smiling, while Ron was spilling food everywhere so hard he was laughing.
+Hermione drew her book close to her eyes, covering her face.

 Draco wanted desperately to say something but choose to run away instead.
 Harry got up from his chair and whispered to the twins, who were howling and whistling at Malfoy retreating form.

 "We need to talk.
 Before dinner, outside the gates."
 Harry said simply.

 The twin looked at him oddly.
 His eyes were serious.
 Someone would be in pain.
 They didn't want to be at the place of that poor bloke.

 "What is it you want?" asked Fred, as he and his other self got to Harry.
 He was sitting against a low stone wall leading to the entrance gates of Hogwarts.